Financial Stewardship

 Generosity flows from an Open Heart

 This year’s stewardship theme, Every Good and Perfect Gift, is drawn from the Letter of James.
-We spent several weeks in James during our summer Sunday readings.
-The letter emphasizes a strong connection between our words and our deeds.
+We spent several weeks in James during our summer Sunday readings, noting how the letter emphasizes a strong connection between our words and our deeds.

 James begins by inviting us to focus on God’s generosity.
 In the opening verses, he writes, “Every good and perfect gift is from above, coming down from the Father of the heavenly lights,” (Jas.
 1:17).
 In other words, if we want to strengthen the connection between our words and our deeds, our faith and our action, James invites us to focus on God’s abundance.
 Generous abundance is the perfect place to begin if we want to understand the heart of God and the mission of God.